-Children with statements of special educational needs (SEN) / Education, Health and Care Plan (EHCP) that name the school
+Children with Education, Health and Care Plan (EHCP) that name the school

-Children with statements of special educational needs or EHCPs that name a school must be admitted to that school under the Education Act 1996 and with regard to the SEN Code of Practice.
+Children with EHCPs that name a school must be admitted to that school under the Education Act 1996 and with regard to the SEN Code of Practice.
 These children will be admitted to the named school, even if it is full, and are therefore outside the normal admission arrangements.
 As required by the Code these children will count as part of the Published Admission Number (PAN) for the school.